How is CGD diagnosed?

 Doctors usually diagnose CGD in childhood.

-Most people will have symptoms by the time they are three.
+Most people will have symptoms by the time they are three years old.
 Doctors diagnose 95 per cent of people affected by the age of five.
 However, some aren’t diagnosed until they’re adults, despite showing symptoms earlier.

 Testing for CGD

 The DHR (dihydrorhodamine) (flow cytometry test) and NBT (nitroblue tetrazolium) tests are used to diagnose CGD.
 Both work in a similar way.
-They check if someone's blood cells are producing bleach-like chemicals (reactive oxygen species) which fight infection.
-People with CGD can't produce these attacking chemicals.
+They check if someone's blood cells are producing the enzyme NADPH oxidase, which plays a vital role in the way white blood cells fight infection

 If blood cells are fighting infection as they should do, the DHR test will change the fluorescence of dihydrorhodamine.
 This can be detected by a machine called a flow cytometer.

 In the NBT test, the colour of the cell being tested will change and this can be detected through a microscope.
 Both are good tests but skill is needed to interpret results, so they need to be carried out by experts.